adamrehn/jekyll-theme-gitbook-demo/_collections/_chapters/knowner-project/model-structuring.md

 There is another way that we can make user model, which is [`AbstractBaseUser`](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#django.contrib.auth.models.AbstractBaseUser). `AbstractBaseUser` can be used when we would like to let user login with their email, NOT username.
 Also, it allows us to develop authentication process other than login.
 This could be useful when we would like to retrieve user information directly from other projects.<br><br>

-However, the cons for using `AbstractBaseUser` is that
+However, the cons for using `AbstractBaseUser` is that it is very hard to

 ### *products/*